John's Healthier Hot Chocolate

 Fiber content is about 3 grams per 1.5-cup serving, from the cacao powder and the chocolate chips.

 Caffeine.
-Roughly 18 mg per serving, assuming there are about 12 mg in each table spoon of cacao powder.
+Roughly 18 mg per 1.5-cup serving, assuming there are about 12 mg in each table spoon of cacao powder.

 Theobromine.
 Varies widely, from 37 to 130 mg per tablespoon of cacao powder.

 IngredientsCacao powderCacao vs Cocoa.
 Cacao is minimally processed and should have more nutritional value.Dutch processed Cocoa is not my favorite.Better cacao makes better hot chocolate.Be aware of heavy metal content.
-It's my understanding that this depends mostly on the soil where the cacao is grown.Some brands require straining.I have not tried making my own cacao powder.
+It's my understanding that this depends mostly on the soil where the cacao is grown.I have found that some brands of cacao powder require straining.I have not tried making my own cacao powder.
 This could be done by grinding cacao nibs.
 The result could be healthier and I'm curious to know the impact on flavor.CreamersCoconut milk is my favorite creamer as long as it has not been powdered.
 In my experience, powdered coconut milk ruins the flavor of any hot chocolate mix I have ever tried.
 I believe freeze dried coconut milk would taste good, but I have not found a source for this.
 The taste of spray-dried coconut milk powder is inconsistent, it often has a burnt chemical taste that is unacceptable to me.SweetenersSugar.
 I have not found a way to make good tasting healthy-ish hot chocolate with zero sugar, but I don't add more sugar than what's included in the chocolate chips.Monk Fruit.
 I approve and use.Stevia.
 I approve and use.Allulose.
-I tried this but dropped it from my recipe due to the mild side effects that were similar to sugar alcohols.
-The taste is very good and I will still allow it occasionally.
+I tried this and found the taste to be very good.
+But I dropped it from my recipe due to mild side effects that are similar to sugar alcohols.
+The taste is very good and I think it's acceptable for occasional use.

 Would the lecithin make the recipe less healthy?